Eta Carinae: Visibility

-As a fourth-magnitude star, Eta Carinae is comfortably visible to the naked eye in all but the most light-polluted skies in inner-city areas according to the Bortle scale.
+As a fourth-magnitude star, η Carinae is comfortably visible to the naked eye in all but the most light-polluted skies in inner-city areas according to the Bortle scale.
 Its brightness has varied over a wide range, from the second-brightest star in the sky for a few days in the 19th century, to well below naked-eye visibility.
 Its location at around 60°S in the far southern celestial hemisphere means it cannot be seen by observers in Europe and much of North America.

-Located between Canopus and the Southern Cross, Eta Carinae is easily pinpointed as the brightest star within the large naked-eye Carina Nebula.
+Located between Canopus and the Southern Cross, η Carinae is easily pinpointed as the brightest star within the large naked-eye Carina Nebula.
 In a telescope the "star" is framed within the dark "V" dust lane of the nebula and appears distinctly orange and clearly non-stellar.
 High magnification will show the two orange lobes of a surrounding reflection nebula known as the Homunculus Nebula on either side of a bright central core.
 Variable star observers can compare its brightness with several 4th- and 5th-magnitude stars closely surrounding the nebula.

-Discovered in 1961, the weak Eta Carinids meteor shower has a radiant very close to Eta Carinae.
+Discovered in 1961, the weak Eta Carinids meteor shower has a radiant very close to η Carinae.
 Occurring from 14 to 28 January, the shower peaks around 21 January.
-Meteor showers are not associated with bodies outside the Solar System, making the proximity to Eta Carinae merely a coincidence.
+Meteor showers are not associated with bodies outside the Solar System, making the proximity to η Carinae merely a coincidence.